 About the Organiser

 CAT magazine is the world’s only publication completely dedicated to airline training.
 Each issue typically has five or more major articles, industry news and analysis, reviews of recent events, an industry calendar and more.
 Key subjects include third-party training provision, CBT/WBT, visual systems, peripheral training curricula, ab initio training and sim technology in cabin, maintenance and pilot training.
-CAT has a unique international focus and supports the global airline industry by providing the most comprehensive reporting on training challenges and solutions.
+CAT has a unique international focus and has been supporting the global airline industry since 1990 by providing the most comprehensive reporting on training challenges and solutions.

 Click here for more information.

 MS&T Magazine has been continuously published since 1985.
 The editorial content of MS&T changes to keep up with operational needs, changing training requirements and the demands of maximizing the benefits of training technology.
 Hot topics for the future include air, land and sea unmanned vehicles training, games in training, mixed and augmented reality, human performance improvement, mission rehearsal from squad to squadron and soft skills – people and culture.